aditya-jonn/DataMonitor/PostHoc_Metrics/readme.md

 # Distribution Similarity Metrics Module

 This Python module is designed to compute various metrics for analyzing the similarity or dissimilarity between two sets of features, typically representing different distributions.
-Users can choose to compute one or multiple metrics to monitor and analyze the differences between a reference distribution and other data distributions.
+Users can choose to compute one or multiple metrics to monitor and analyze the differences between a reference distribution and test  distributions.
 Below is a detailed explanation of each function and its application, along with the strengths of each type of metric:

 ## Available Functions